OVERVIEW

 • 7 nights stay in an intimate family-run or small traditional Japanese lodgings, some with in-house onsens, and 2 nights in a Buddhist temple in Koyasan

-• Superb traditional multi-course meals for breakfast and dinner each day on the walk.
+• Traditional Japanese meals for breakfast and dinner each day on the walk.
 Plus four walkers lunches

 • Itineraries can be flexible to shorten the walking or slow the trip down by adding more rest days